Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 What is the best device to measure golf swing speed?

-Are launch monitors accurate?
+Are launch monitors accurate for swing speed?

 Can a rangefinder measure swing speed?

-Can I measure swing speed without a device?
+Can I measure swing speed at home?

 The right device can completely change how you practice.